DPBayes/dpdl/docs/epochs-vs-steps.md

 ## Rounding of epochs up in logs when using `--use-steps`

-When step-based training is enabled, DPDL reconstructs an "approximate epoch" for logging and callbacks.
+When step-based training is enabled, DPDL reconstructs an "approximate epoch" for logging and [callbacks](./callbacks.md), which enables the analysis of the dynamics during the training.
 This is intentionally approximate because Poisson sampling does not yield a fixed number of samples per step.
-The log conversion uses:
+The conversion that logging uses:

 ```
 steps_per_epoch ~= N / B